Queens Couple Charged With Leaving 1-Year-Old Son Locked In Hot Car At Manhasset Mall

 MANHASSET, N.Y.
 (CBSNewYork) — A Flushing couple was charged with reckless endangerment Wednesday after police say they left their baby locked inside a sweltering car.

-It happened Tuesday in the afternoon heat at the luxury Americana Mall in Manhasset.READ MORE: Aaron Garcia Of Yonkers Arrested In Terrifying Hatchet Attack Caught On Video At Lower Manhattan ATM
+It happened Tuesday in the afternoon heat at the luxury Americana Mall in Manhasset.READ MORE: Police: Man With Knife Threatens To Kill MTA Worker After Performing Lewd Act At Brooklyn Subway Station

 Police said 34-year-old Jingcai Zhou and 28-year-old Lu Lu parked their Mercedes in front of a high-end jewelry store and left their 1-year-old son asleep in a rear child seat.